 - Shop in Yodobashi (basically a mall that sells EVERYTHING!)

 - Shop in Don Quijote.
 There are many of these shops all across Japan, but the one in Akihabara is LARGE!
-Perfect place to find some souvenirs for friends and family.
+A perfect place to find some affordable and weird souvenirs for friends and family.

-Teamlab Planets is an art exhibition where you are part of the art – sounds pretty cool right?
-That’s because it really is!
-You move through water, climb a waterfall, get lost in an infinity room and bounce massive bouncy balls.
-They are still in Tokyo until Fall 2020 – make sure not to miss if when you’re there!
+Teamlab Planets or Teamlab Borderless is an art exhibition where you are part of the art – sounds pretty cool right?
+You move through water, climb a waterfall, get lost in an infinity room and bounce off massive bouncy balls.

 Next up: The Gundam Base!
-Gundam is an anime series that I was pretty unfamiliar with – Richard loved it as a kid, which is why we made sure to stop by!
-Even though I had never seen the show before, seeing the life-sized Gundam was pretty cool.
-Every hour on the hour, the statue moves.
-It’s pretty cool.
+Gundam is an anime series that I was pretty unfamiliar with.
+Richard loved it as a kid, which is why we made sure to stop by.
+Even though I had never seen the show before, seeing the life-sized Gundam made it more than worth it.

-Inside the mall behind the massive robot, you can find the Gundam Base.
+Inside the mall (hidden behind the massive robot), you can find the Gundam Base.
 Here you can pretty much any Gundam you want.
 Richard ended up buying four Gundams to put together after we arrived back home.
-It’s really cool to see how much creativity people put into these!
+It’s really cool to see how much creativity people put into these figures.

 After visiting the Gundam Base, you can have a wander through the rest of the mall.
 There are some great shops located there – like the Hello Kitty Store and tons of cute fashion shops.